Tue 18 May 2021

 window.location = mysafebridge://employees/search/contact?firstname=john

-The native container then implements the shouldStartLoadWithRequest
+The native container then implements the shouldStartLoadWithRequest delegate of the WebView using code similar to the following:

 - (BOOL)webView:(UIWebView*)webView